GarrettS/OpenSourceLearning/README.md

 ## Overview
-Mentorship platform for teachers and learners where everyone is a student and anyone can be a teacher.
+Community-driven mentorship platform for teachers and learners, where everyone is a student and anyone can be a teacher.
 Cryptocurrency enabled.
-Live video and video exchange.
-Community-driven.

 ## Problems:
 Users don't have access to tutors.
 Current options include static resources like YouTube and Stack exchange, and tutor websites like Wyzant, Lessons.com, and Thumbtack.